dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubuntu24.04.md

 - **If you have more than 1 disk (SSD) you have the preferred method – You can allocate a full SSD to Ubuntu!
 Ensure all your Windows's files are on Disk 0 (C:) then skip to step 7, but instead you’ll shrink Disk 1 to the total volume available (your other SSD that is NOT C:)**

 ## Step 5.
-Download balenaEtcher [3] for Windows x86|64 (Installer)
+Download balenaEtcher For Windows x86|64 (Installer)

 ## Step 6.
+Download Ubuntu
-Download the official Ubuntu 24.04 [4] ISO onto your main SSD
+- Ensure you're at the official Ubuntu 24.04 ISO, then download it onto your main SSD
 - Insert your flashdrive
 - Open balenaEtcher
 - Select your ISO (Ubuntu 24.04), then your flashdrive, and finally just click flash!

 ## Step 7.
-Insert your flashdrive if you haven’t already
+Insert Your Flashdrive If You Haven’t Already

 ## Step 8.
+Restart Your Computer
-Restart your computer – The Ubuntu installer should immediately show up
+- The Ubuntu installer should immediately show up
 - If it does not, restart and hold F12 throughout the reboot until it appears

 ## Step 9.
-Fill all of your preferences
+Fill All Preferences

 ## Step 10.
 "What do you want to do” Section,